Skip to nav Skip to content

 • Patients should be considered platinum- refractory (progression while on a prior platinum chemotherapy) or resistant (persistence or recurrence within 6 months after a prior platinum chemotherapy) and be deemed unlikely to have significant benefit from any standard therapies by the treating investigator.

-• Patients with a known germline or somatic BRCA pathogenic mutation should have a prior PARP inhibitor and subsequent progression, unless they have a documented history of intolerance or inability to swallow oral medications
+• Patients with a known germline or somatic BRCA pathogenic mutation should receive a PARP inhibitor if treatment would be consistent with the current FDA approval for use of PARPi at time of screening, unless they have a documented history of intolerance or inability to swallow oral medications.

 • Patients are allowed to receive, but are not required to receive, biologic/targeted therapy alone or as part of their treatment regimens.
 When used as treatment after progression, these treatments will count as a separate therapy.

-• ECOG status of 2 or better (or Karnofsky Performance Status score of greater than or equal to 60%)
+• Eastern Cooperative Oncology Group (ECOG) status of 2 or better (or Karnofsky Performance Status score of 60% or more).

 • Life expectancy of at least 3 months.

-• Adequate bone marrow, renal, and hepatic function.
+• Adequate bone marrow, renal, and hepatic function (liver function and renal tests, grade 1 or lower):

 • Patient agrees to undergo placement of surgically placed peritoneal port and central line catheter. (may be temporary or subcutaneous).

-• Although it is anticipated that patients who are eligible for this study will not have childbearing potential, any patient the treating doctor or investigator deems to have childbearing potential must agree to an acceptable means of contraception from the time of screening to at least 6 months after T-cell infusion.
+• Must agree to an acceptable means of contraception from screening to at least 6 months after T-cell infusion.

 • Exclusion Criteria